groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/emlx-to-xlt.md

         - icon: "far fa-file-EMLX"
           title: " About EMLX File Format"
           content: |
             The EMLX file format is implemented and developed by Apple.
 The Apple Mail application uses the EMLX file format for exporting the emails.
-There are other applications as well that can open the EMLX files and convert these to other file formats.
+There are other applications as well such as GroupDocs.Conversion App that can open the EMLX files and convert these to other file formats.

           link: "https://docs.fileformat.com/email/emlx/"

     format:
         # format loop
-        - icon: "far fa-file-XLT"
+        - icon: "far fa-file-excel"
           title: " About XLT File Format"
           content: |
             Files with .XLT extension are template files created with Microsoft Excel which is a spreadsheet application which comes as part of Microsoft Office suite.
 Microsoft Office 97-2003 supported creating new XLT files as well as opening these.
-The latest version of Excel is still capable of opening this old format template files.
+The latest version of Excel is still capable of opening these old format template files.
 Such a template file is used to quickly create new Excel files with default data and settings such as page formatting, font size, margins, charts, etc which can be further saved as new .XLS files.

           link: "https://docs.fileformat.com/spreadsheet/xlt/"